Rainbow Farm

 Rainbow Farm was a pro-marijuana campground in Newberg Township, Cass County, Michigan, United States, that was involved in a fatal police standoff on September 3, 2001.
-The campground was run by Tom Crosslin and his life partner Rolland "Rollie" Rohm, and was home to two annual festivals, "HempAid" and "Roach Roast", which ran from 1996 through 2001.
-The operation ended with the burning down of all the structures on the property and the deaths of both Crosslin and Rohm.
+The campground was run by Tom Crosslin and his life partner Rolland "Rollie" Rohm and was home to two annual festivals, "HempAid" and "Roach Roast", which ran from 1996 through 2001.
+The operation ended with the burning down, by Crosslin and Rohm, of the structures on the property and the deaths of both Crosslin and Rohm.

 Background

+Crosslin and Rohm met in the early 1990s when Rohm began living in a group home owned by Crosslin.
+In the year 1993, Crosslin purchased Rainbow Farm.